Leadership: Football & Life – Jackson Michael

 Steve Washuta: Yeah, and that was a great way to relate that to training.
 There are multiple ways in which you can reach a client’s goal.
 You may work with me Jackson or another trainer, we both may be successful with you.
 But through different mediums, right, maybe I decide that the way I do things is more bodyweight and bands and the other trainer does things with more dumbbells and cardio equipment, it doesn’t necessarily matter.

 As long as we get to that goal.
 We’re knowledgeable in getting you there.
 And we can show you that we are successful in doing it.
 Those are the things that matter.
-And I think that that works, both in sports and in fitness.
-And when you find people that are two, this is a very college football term dyed in the wool.
-And there’s only one way to go, right.
+I think that that works, both in sports and in fitness.
+When you find people that are two, this is a very college football term dyed in the wool.
+There’s only one way to go, right.
 That’s where you should typically run away because there isn’t one way to do a lot of things, right.

 There are wrong ways to do it.
 But there’s typically not one right way you watch Phillip rivers throw a football, and you watch Tom Brady throw a football, they don’t throw a football the same.
 That doesn’t mean they both are not great quarterbacks, but their arm angles don’t change who they are as leaders and who they are as quarterbacks.
 They just do things a little bit differently.

 Jackson Michael: Yeah, yeah, that’s true.
 Um, it’s also important to remember like, though, as, as you are, if you’ve got a certain style that works for you, you know, you can stay with that style.
 And that’s, that’s kind of your, you know, you talk about big 10 Smash Mouth football, that’s kind of their brand of football, that’s what works, you know, the big 12 to air it out.
 You know, that’s what works.